Roles of the Various Decision Makers

 Touring program

-As part of the touring program of the Conseil des arts de Montréal, members of the Evaluation Committees work closely with the Director of Territorial Initiatives and Client Services, as well as the coordinator of the touring program.
+As part of the touring program of the Conseil des arts de Montréal, members of the Evaluation Committees work closely with the Director of Territorial Initiatives and Client Services, as well as the CAM en tournée advisor for touring and regional initiatives.

-The coordinator acts as a liaison with artistic companies and collectives that submit a proposal for a tour.
-The coordinator provides committee members with the artistic proposals received.
+The CAM en tournée advisor for touring and regional initiatives acts as a liaison with companies and artistic collectives that submit proposals for touring.
+She or he provide members with the artistic proposals received.

-The coordinator also provides access to the website for managing the program, so that members can view proposals and materials before the Committee meets.
+This person also provides access to the program management website so that members can review proposals and materials before the committee meeting.

 In selecting proposals, members work with representatives of the municipal presentation networks.
 This process enables them to set the tour schedule when the Committee meets.